justkaylie/CryOps/README.md

 # CryOps
-a wheelchair for the disabled's who is very bad at this mobile game.
+a wheelchair for the disabled's who is very bad at this garbage.
+# Usage